RobBa/RobBa/README.md

 ## Hi, I'm Robert 👋

-Software engineer and ex-PhD candidate in Computer Science (TU Delft), defense date TBA, and background in Electrical Engineering.
+Software engineer and PhD candidate in Computer Science (work submitted) with a background in electrical engineering.

 ### Working On